This is a list of surnames in which the length is 6.

 From Middle English bark

-Derived from a number of English place names which variously mean "barley hill", "barn hill", "boar clearing" or "barley clearing".
+Derived from a number of English place names that variously mean "barley hill", "barn hill", "boar clearing" or "barley clearing".

 Denoted a person who worked or lived in a barn.
 The word barn